 Singapore is a tiny country that is smaller than many major cities around the world, but this city state has managed to make its mark on the world with some top notch accolades despite its diminutive size and relatively young age.
-Here are 11 things that Singapore is best known for.
+Here are the things that Singapore is best known for.

 Being super clean

 Singapore is renowned for having some of the cleanest streets in the world, largely due to a 50,000-strong cleaning workforce employed to keep the streets clean.
 Singapore is also known for its strict laws on littering, spitting on the streets, vandalism and public urination that can result in heavy fines and/or a punishment called Corrective Work Order, where offenders are required to pick up litter in public wearing a bright vest.

 Singapore has a reputation as the Garden City, evident in how well manicured and lush the public spaces and even the roads are.
 While much of the agricultural and wild landscapes were cleared to make way for the growing population, efforts have been made to introduce some greenery into the concrete jungle – besides public parks amidst the tall buildings, you will often seen flowers and bushes lining the overhead bridges, or tall shady trees planed along the central divider of the expressways.

 Many people remember Singapore as that place you can’t chew gum in, a rule implemented in 1992 to combat the disruptions gum was causing on the then-newly launched subway system, and involved heavy fines to anyone caught sticking their gum in unwanted places.
 While rules are generally more relaxed today and you can bring in gum for your own consumption, you still will not find gum sold anywhere around the island unless you visit the pharmacy with a doctor’s prescription for nicotine or dental gum.